 As contacts move through your journeys, their interactions and engagement should form part of the workflow and direct them down different paths and be tracked accordingly.

-Sometimes marketing automation needs a manual interaction, and that’s a good thing.
+Sometimes a marketing automation platform needs a manual interaction, and that’s a good thing.
 Automating everything just for the sake of it can lead to an impersonal experience for the visitor or inaccurate qualifications.
 Notify your team when they need to step in.